stewones/flew/docs/getting-started.md

 # Getting Started

 There's a bunch of reative packages which each one is responsible for a special feature.
-Easy as cake this is a good start point.
+Easy as cake this is the quickest start point.

 ## Installation